What is Business Process Testing?

 BPT overcomes the above challenges with a standardized framework where it involves the SME's / Manual testers as a part of automation development and defines a standard process of developing BPTs.

-Manual testers design the manual Component for the required functionality, which are automated by the automation tester.
+Manual testers design the manual Component for the required functionality, which is automated by the automation tester.
 Manual / Automation testers will arrange those automated Components in a sequence to form the BPT, which becomes a test scenario.

 BPT defines different roles, performed by various resources.
 BPT helps with optimization in the utilization of the resources and their expertise.
 Roles in BPT are classified as follows: